-Advanced Diploma in Ayurveda (Accredited Course Code HLT 62615, CRICOS code 089841A) from the Health Institute Australia is an 1200-hour Government Accredited, Austudy and CRICOS Approved Course.
+Advanced Diploma in Ayurveda (Accredited Course Code HLT 62615, CRICOS code 089841A) from the Health Institute Australia is an 1200-hour Government Accredited, CRICOS Approved Course.
 This course is the study course for becoming an Ayurvedic practitioner.

 The Advanced Diploma of Ayurveda program is dedicated to the integration of authentic, ancient Vedic education with the enlightened Western ideas of today.

 COURSE STARTING DATES